wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 is serialized before transaction 2.
 During the write phase, however, transaction 1 is serialized after transaction 2 by writing A and B.

+If read lock requests are blocked between the validation phase and write phase of OCC transaction 2, then no read can ever be performed between it validates and writes back.
+All read operations to data items in transaction 2's write set must either take place before the validation, which causes transaction 2 to abort, or they must be delayed after the write phase, which serializes correctly.